rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/2-template-charts.md

 ## Using Rill Custom Components Templates

 Rill provides a few templates for Rill-Authored charts.
-We will use the dashboard, `dashboard_1` to create a few custom dashboards.
+We will use the metrics_view, `advanced_metrics_view` to create a few custom components.
 For a more extensive list of examples, please see [our reference page](https://docs.rilldata.com/reference/project-files/components#Examples)!

 ### Components: